-Boston College is a highly ranked Jesuit institution, so it’s not surprising that the school is curious about applicants' values.
-The purpose of this prompt is for Boston College to see how your own values will fit with and further promote the key Jesuit principles of ethics and community service.
+Boston College is a highly ranked Jesuit institution, so it's not surprising that the school is curious about applicants' values.
+The purpose of this prompt is to help Boston College understand how your own values will fit with and further promote the Jesuit principles of ethics and community service.

 This essay prompt can be broken down into two basic questions:

 - What are your beliefs and values regarding your role in your community?

 - How will Boston College fit with these values and allow you to grow as a person?

 Should You Choose This Prompt?